dirkkelly/dirkkelly/content/2017/11/22-slaughterbots-terrifying-vision-future.md

 ---
 date: 2017-11-22
-title: Slaughterbots, A Terrifying Vision of the Future
+title: Slaughterbots, A Terrifying Vision of the Future if Bots are Allowed to Kill.
 tags: [America, War, Cyber War, Automation, Artificial Intelligence]
 channel: stopautonomousweapons
 videos: [9CO6M2HsoIA]